ducktown/duckietown.org/classes/2017/17-ETHZ/index.md

 These are necessary pre-requisites to take the class:

 * Knowledge of basics of probability theory.
+* Some programming experience (outside of Matlab or similar environment).
 * Familiarity with Linux development.
-* Familiarity with Python.
+* Familiarity with Python (or be quick to learn).
 * Access to a laptop on which you can install a particular Linux distribution dedicated to the class.
-Virtual machines are unsupported (you will be on your own to debug problems related to the configuration.)
+Note: Virtual machines are unsupported.
+You will be on your own to debug problems related to the configuration.
+* At least 200 GB of free disk space.
+* (Infrequent) access to an SD card reader/writer.
+A few times in the semester, you will be asked to burn an SD card image.
 * Ability to store somewhere (at home or somewhere on campus), and to bring regularly to the lab, a box, or "Duckiebox", of dimensions 30 cm &times; 30 cm &times; 60 cm.
 This box has to be used to contain your Duckiebot and associate materials.

 <!-- <p class='under-construction'>